-Denzil Mohammed, Assistant Director, ILC Public Education Institute
+Denzil Mohammed, Director of The ILC Public Education Institute

 Denzil joined The ILC in 2011 and directs the work of The ILC Public Education Institute including specialized online education, research initiatives with the Institute for Immigration Research, conference presentations and collaborative events that promote immigrants as assets to America.
 He has a decade of experience in journalism and previously worked for swissnex Boston/Consulate of Switzerland.
 Denzil has an MS in Global Communications from Northeastern University and a BA in Communication Studies/Literatures in English from University of the West Indies.

 Carmen joined The Immigrant Learning Center in 2002 and is responsible for designing, implementing and managing database applications, troubleshooting information technology-related issues for both hardware and software, and processing payroll and retirement benefits.
 Prior to joining The ILC, Carmen worked as a programmer analyst in the IT department at UMB Company in Romania.
 She has more than 20 years of experience in information technology development and support.
 Carmen has a BS in engineering science from Polytechnic University of Bucharest.